 Good fun Serious match

 Work on developing the potential of young players thus looks completely different from the youth games (match program) for these players.
 I must emphasize again that in my opinion, repeated application of the same game model prevents any increase in football learning potential and doesn’t teach players to adapt to different styles of play.

 A game model enforces the way young players are expected to play and thus limits their technical and tactical skills and cognitive abilities to make decisions resulting from an actual game as opposed to the game model being applied.
 Another issue is the complete neglect of the individual technical and tactical abilities of young players, especially in the basic U5-U12 phase.
 Coaches are obsessed with group tactics and the strictly enforced structure of the given game model.
 This is carried out at the expense of children with football talents, who move on to the (U12-U16) developmental phase not optimally prepared in terms of individual movement habits and individual technical and tactical skills.

 Again, coaches are too quick to switch to 11 v 11 (adult football), when young players in the initial U12-U14 development phase are completely unprepared for such a move.
 I’ve had the pleasure of closely observing U13 and U14 matches in the 11v11 format.
 They looked more or less like cross-country running, with the minor difference that there was a ball involved, one that the teenage novices touched rarely or not at all (I refer to one player in particular and his contact with the ball).

 The most striking shortcoming was the players’ lack of understanding of individual positioning and the management of the space around them.
-That’s why group tactics meant nothing here, since 5-6 players out of the 11 didn’t understand such basic issues as the line of passing the ball and the ability to move individually on the pitch.
+That’s why group tactics meant nothing here, since five to six players out of the eleven didn’t understand such basic issues as the line of passing the ball and the ability to move individually on the pitch.
 What could the young players get in return by learning one and the same game model and taking part in youth competitions, where everyone plays the same way?

 Well, at least they learned to some extent to win and deal with failure.
 After all, they were taking part in a competition and in physical terms, the game provided plenty of positive reflection.
 But the players learned much less in terms of individual development and potential in other aspects.
-Furthermore, during private conversations coaches often said about a player that he didn’t have a winning mentality.
+Furthermore, during private conversations coaches often said about a player that he didn’t have a “winning mentality”.
 This sounds ridiculous and only confirms how much education is needed in the area of development and the learning process of adolescents.
-How can a teenager of 12 have a winning mentality?
+How can a teenager of tweleve have a winning mentality?
 After all, he is only just developing in psychological-cognitive-emotional terms.

 The current match program poses the following problems for developing the potential of young players: